 There is a certain geological continuity on the left bank of the Garonne and the Gironde estuary, with soils of gravel (small pebbles or stones) of varying thickness, a result of the Pyrenees’ erosion by the Garonne (and in the Médoc, the Massif Central by the Dordogne).
 These soils, made up of pebbles, gravel and sand from the interglacial periods, are very well-draining and have a great ability to retain heat, helping to ripen the grapes.
 The stone pebbles in fact absorb the heat during the daytime and slowly release it during the cool nights.
 The considerable water surface made up by the Gironde allows to temper harsh winters.

-The fairly flat terrain of the left bank (which ‘peak’ at less than 50 metres) require soil drainage by a network of underground drains.
+The fairly flat terrain of the Left Bank (which ‘peaks’ at less than 50 metres) require soil drainage by a network of underground drains.
 In the 17th century, these were made of hollowed-out pine trees, whereas now synthetic materials are used.

 - the Sauternes area lies on fossil-rich limestone, largely covered by Quarternary alluvial deposits which form lightly-sloping terraces.
 Barsac, a flatter area, is an exception, as the soil is peppered by limestone due to erosion (which is why the Sauternes produced here can take the Barsac appellation, though this is by no means compulsory).